-Participants will stay in a house in the community which has common rooms and clean, but rustic and basic facilities.
+Participants will stay at a property just outside the community, which has common spaces and clean, but basic facilities.
 Conditions are simple, and participants share accommodations.
 There is running water for showers and other household needs, but all drinking water comes from a bottle.
 Rolling blackouts and interruptions of the water system occasionally occur.
-The project house has a kitchen and dining area with a stove, fridge, and other essentials like pots & pans, and dishes & flatware.
+There is a kitchen and dining area with a stove, fridge, and other essentials like pots & pans, and dishes & flatware.
 Cellular and internet service may be limited in the village, but there are internet cafés in the neighboring towns.
-While a local individual will be hired to come in to clean the house once a week (on the weekend), it is the students' responsibility to maintain the cleanliness of the house during the week.
+While rooms will be cleaned once a week, it is the students' responsibility to maintain the cleanliness of the house during the week.
 Cleaning supplies will be provided by the project.

 With respect to diet, the project provides plenty of nutritious but basic meal offerings in the tradition of local coastal Ecuadorian cuisine.
 Breakfast usually consists of coffee, tea, powdered milk, bread, jam, and butter.
+We will prepare our own breakfasts at our lodgings, with responsibility to prepare meals for the group rotated among participants.
 Hot lunches, prepared and served at the comedor in Dos Mangas, are generally soup followed by a "segundo" of protein (chicken, pork, fish, or beef) and rice, usually with a salad and/or beans/lentils.
-Dinner is generally a hearty stew or small plate similar to lunch.
+Dinner is generally a hearty stew or small plate similar to lunch, which we will bring back to our lodgings from the village.
 Vegetarian diets can be accommodated with advanced notice but strict vegan, gluten-free, kosher, halal or other specialty diets cannot.
-Those with specialized diets will find their options very limited and should be prepared to bring their own food down, or purchase items locally to supplement their diet.
+Those with specialized diets may find their options very limited and should be prepared to bring their own food down, or purchase items locally to supplement their diet.